AZSTARYS® is available nationwide

 end points

-Rapid and sustained improvment in
+Rapid and sustained improvement in

 classroom behaviors throughout the day